 To you, what makes wood a sustainable material to work?

 TR: As a natural material, wood can be regrown and replenished which makes it very sustainable in manufacture.
-We exclusively source the wood that we use to handcraft our lighting and furniture from FSC certified forests.
+We exclusively source the wood that we use to handcraft our lighting and furniture from responsibly managed forests.
 This means that the woodland that supplies us is carefully managed to prevent habitat loss and damage to local eco systems.
-FSC woodlands take a long-term approach to growing and harvesting wood as more trees are actually replanted than felled - making it an all round positive process, especially considering these trees are the most effective way of drawing in carbon from our atmosphere and helping to fight climate change.
+These sustainable woodlands take a long-term approach to growing and harvesting wood as more trees are actually replanted than felled - making it an all round positive process, especially considering these trees are the most effective way of drawing in carbon from our atmosphere and helping to fight climate change.

 By creating high-quality, long lasting homeware out of this wood, we are locking in all the carbon for years and years.
 Wood is also a reusable resource and its recycling needs less energy in comparison to other materials.
 Since we only use steam and manpower to bend the timber into our flowing biomorphic designs, our process is incredibly sustainable from start to finish.
 I’d go as far to say that investing in homewares crafted from wood provides an appreciation for nature and our beautiful planet.